Please take note of the following updates with regards to the operations of hawker centres, markets, after-death facilities and others.

 For more information on safe management measures at hawker centres and markets, you may refer here.

 |After Death Matters|

-Those who feel unwell or are sick should stay at home, see a doctor, and avoid visiting our facilities.
-Visitors are advised to not prolong their stay at the cemetery or columbaria.
-Families are also advised to avoid bringing along elderly family members or young children.
+If you feel unwell or are sick, please stay at home, see a doctor, and avoid visiting the cemetery or columbaria.
+Do not prolong your stay at our facilities and avoid bringing vulnerable groups such as elderly family members or young children to our facilities.

 |NEA Customer Service Centres|

 |To access our e-services and forms, please visit our ePortal at www.eportal.nea.gov.sg.|